-The UBI Illusion: Why Our Patchwork Safety Net of SNAP food stamps, section 8 and Medicaid Is Not a Basic Income
+The UBI Illusion: Why Our Patchwork Safety Net of SNAP food stamps, section 8 and Medicaid Is Not Universal Basic Income

 Donald Harvey Marks